About the video

 Others who chose not to be named

-This film was made possible by generous funding from the Law Foundation of BC
+This film was made possible by generous funding from the Law Foundation of BC.

-Law Foundation of BC
+The Law Foundation of British Columbia